f4exb/sdrangel/sdrgui/readme.md

 <h4>4.7.
 Phosphor display stroke decay</h4>

 This controls the decay rate of the stroke when phosphor display is engaged (4.C).
+The histogram pixel value is diminished by this value each time a new FFT is produced.
 A value of zero means no decay and thus phosphor history and max hold (red line) will be kept until the clear button (4.B) is pressed.

 <h4>4.8.
-Phosphor display holdoff</h4>
+Phosphor display stroke decay divisor</h4>

-This controls the holdoff value when phosphor display is engaged (4.C).
-The holdoff value will drive how much hits are needed before an even appears in the history.
-Practically you increase this value to trim larger transient signals.
-A value of 0 means no holdoff and all signals are contributing.
+When phosphor display is engaged (4.C) and stroke decay is 1 (4.7) this divides the unit decay by this value by diminishing histogram pixel value by one each time a decay divisor of FFTs have been produced.
+So actual decay rate is 1 over this value.

 <h4>4.9.
 Phosphor display stroke strength</h4>